dragon.data.DDict

 Returns a dict of manager stats, one for each manager of the distributed dictionary.
 See the DDictManagerStats structure for a description of its contents.

-Calling checkpoint advances the checkpoint for the distributed dictionary.
-In subsequent calls to the distributed dictionary, like gets or puts, if the chosen manager does not have the current checkpoint in its working set, the get/put operations will block until the checkpoint becomes available.
-But, calling this operation itself does not block.
+Calling checkpoint advances the checkpoint for this client.
+In subsequent calls to the distributed dictionary, like gets or puts, if the chosen manager does not have the current checkpoint in its working set, the get/put operations will advance the manager’s working set to the given checkpoint or block until the checkpoint becomes available.
+Calling this operation itself does not block.

 Advance the checkpoint identifier of this client to the newest checkpoint across all managers.
 This does not guarantee that all managers have advanced to the same checkpoint.
-That is up to the application which may guarantee all managers are at the same checkpoint by setting and getting values from managers in checkpoints and checkpoints advance.
-See the ddict_checkpoint_pi.py demo in examples/dragon_data/ddict for an example of an application that uses this method.
+It does guarantee that the client that calls this will have advanced to the newest checkpoint across all the mangerrs.
+See the ddict_checkpoint_pi.py demo in ddict/ddict_checkpoint_pi.py for an example of an application that uses this method.

 Calling this instantiates a tree of process groups where mgr_code is expected to be a function that is invoked as mgr_code(args) where args are (dd, out_queue)+mgr_code_args.
 For instance, if mgr_code_args are (x,) then mgr_code(dd, outqueue, x) is how mgr_code is invoked.